Our office will be closed for the Holidays from Thursday December 25th – Friday January 2nd

 • Muscle atrophy over time

-The only test that allows a definitive diagnosis of Degenerative Myelopathy is a post-mortem necropsy.
-Anti-mortem diagnosis is best accomplished via an Affected/At-Risk genetic test, and a normal MRI/CSF tap.
+There is no single test that definitively diagnoses DM in a living dog.
+But a diagnosis is best accomplished via an Affected/At-Risk genetic test, and a normal MRI/CSF tap.
+In addtion, veterinarians diagnose it by ruling out other conditions, such as:

 Need help?